sycomix/Dreambooth-Stable-Diffusion-Tweaked/README.md

 # DreamBooth on Stable Diffusion (with some customizations)

+This is a fork of the [DreamBooth repo](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion) with a few small changes (and more coming):

+- Fixed a couple of runtime errors I was getting.
+- Enabled passing the identifier (the unique prompt word for your subject) in as an argument so you don't have to modify Python code.
+- Added utilities for pruning the `ckpt` file and for turning a `ckpt` file into the [Hugging Face diffusers](https://huggingface.co/docs/diffusers/index) file format.
+- Tweaked the conda env slightly to accommodate the utility scripts.
+- Assumed some defaults in the suggested command below to make setup easier (things like the location of the `model.ckpt` file, training images, and regularization images).
+- Rewrote the documentation to hopefully make it more widely accessible.

+Some people report being able to get this to run on a 3090.
+I haven't been able to.
+I've been renting A100s from [vast.ai](https://vast.ai/) (no affiliation), and I'm able to do a full fine-tune in about 15 minutes.
+If you use Vast, be sure to bump up your disk space way past the default 10GB.
+That's not nearly enough.
+I use 100GB so I never have to think about it.

 If you just installed conda (or you're running on a fresh VM):

 `% conda init bash`